 Tavor Organic Artichoke

 Harvest first year!
-A Mediterranean appetizer that is delicious in dips and sauces or simply eaten on their own dipped in melted butter.
 Artichokes are usually perennial plants that have to overwinter before they will flower, but Tavor has been bred to produce artichokes the first season and is early to mature.
 When started early indoors, they will produce 6-7 firm, tight buds.
-Artichokes are fun to grow and this variety has proven to be successful in cooler climates.
+This variety has proven to be successful in cooler climates.
+This Mediterranean appetizer is delicious with many sauces or simply eaten on its own and dipped in melted butter.
 Approx. 20 seeds/pkg.

 Scroll down for more details and growing information.